amzyei/luxarg/README.md

 # luxarg :

-LUXARG is another keyboard friendly text editor.
+LUXARG is a keyboard-friendly text editor.

-This project started at August 2019 and restarted at 2021 TODAY!
+This project started in August 2019 and was restarted in 2021.

-Easy to use and userfriendly !
+Easy to use and user-friendly!

-LUXARG support :
+LUXARG supports:

-Fedora, CENTOS and RedHat,
+- Fedora, CENTOS, and RedHat

-Debian and Ubuntu,
+- Debian and Ubuntu

-OpenSUSE,
+- OpenSUSE

-Arch and Manjaro, ...
+- Arch and Manjaro

 # ICON